IABTechLab/uid2docs/docs/sdks/sdk-ref-java.md

 # SDK for Java Reference Guide

-You can use the SDK for Java on the server side to facilitate the following:
+You can use the SDK for Java on the server side to facilitate the process of generating or establishing client identity using UID2, retrieving advertising tokens for <Link href="../ref-info/glossary-uid#gl-bidstream">bidstream</Link> use, and automatically refreshing UID2 tokens.
+If you have the applicable permissions, you can also encrypt and decrypt for sharing and map DII to raw UID2s.

-- Generating UID2 advertising tokens
-- Refreshing UID2 advertising tokens
-- Encrypting raw UID2s to create UID2 tokens for sharing
-- Decrypting UID2 tokens to access the raw UID2s
-- Mapping DII to raw UID2s

 ## Functionality